THE KINGDOM OF GOD IS WITHIN US

 But that on the good ground are they, which in an honest and good heart, having heard the word, keep it, and bring forth fruit with patience.
 (Luke 8:15)

-Some press forward in the Holy Spirit until they are water to the knees.
+Referring to the above allegorical river in Ezekiel chapter 47, some stay at water to the ankles.
+Some press forward in the Holy Spirit until they are in water to the knees.
 These have prayed and sought the Lord, obeying Him in everything, until the Seed has had a greater development.

 Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.
 (Daniel 12:3)